-- Avoid downshifting to help slow your motorcycle when engine rpm is near its allowable maximum (near the tachometer red zone).
-In this situation, the rev limiter in the engine ignition control module may not prevent excessive engine speed which could damage the engine. - To prevent transmission damage, do not coast or tow the motorcycle for long distances with the engine off.
+- Avoid downshifting to help slow your motorcycle when engine rpm is high.
+Downshifting when engine speed is near its allowable maximum may overrev the engine and cause possible damage. - To prevent transmission damage, do not coast or tow the motorcycle for long distances with the engine off.